KusionStack/kusionstack.io/docs/reference/cli/kcl/docgen.md

     source_code_url: ''
     ```

-  3.3 Modify the doc field to the Chinese description.
+  3.3 Modify all the `doc` fields to the Chinese description.
 The modified configuration is as follows:

     ```yaml
     name: server